UCLU/electiond9/README.md

 # TODO

+- For all below, add message to delete form:
 - Delete posts when election is deleted
 - Delete candidates when post is deleted
+- Delete ballots when post or candidate is deleted

 - Customise "express interest", e.g. "proposal"